 Woke early, walked the dog, got son ready for school, did dishes and housework, shopped for dinner, and hoped, but failed, to make a start on overdue writing project.
 Knocked back offer from UN to solve world’s problems, because son has sport after school and on weekend.

-Oh well, at least I’ve taken to writing my entries using a fine point pen instead of a pencil and in slightly larger print, so hopefully, I’ll be able to read my more recent diaries in another 10 or 20 years time!
+Oh well, at least I’ve taken to writing my entries using a fine point pen instead of a pencil and in slightly larger print, so hopefully, I’ll be able to read my more recent diaries in another 10 or 20 years!

 © 2018 Robert Fairhead